bvolkangurses/bvolkangurses.github.io/_pages/about.md

     <p>1200 E California Blvd</p>
     <p>Pasadena, CA 91125</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the Department of Electrical Engineering and Physics at Caltech working broadly on integrated systems.
-I am especially interested in studying the fundamental physical limits of technologies by connecting their high-level realization to fundamental physics and building technologies that achieve these limits.
+I am a PhD candidate in the Department of Electrical Engineering and Physics at Caltech working broadly on integrated circuits.
+My goal is to build technologies that operates at the fundamental physical limits without overhead.

-<b>Research</b>: My PhD research focused on developing large-scale integrated photonic-electronic systems for applications in communications, sensing and computing.
-I invented various technologies that employ quantum information to achieve superior performance over their classical counterparts.
-These include quantum phased arrays that generalize the operating principles of antenna arrays to quantum fields and coherent transceivers that utilize non-classical light to achieve higher sensitivity and channel capacity in optical links.
+<b>Research</b>: My PhD research focused on developing large-scale integrated photonic-electronic systems for quantum information science and high-performance computing.
+I invented various technologies that leverage quantum information to achieve superior performance over their classical counterparts.
+One example is <a href=https://arxiv.org/abs/2406.09158>quantum phased arrays</a> that generalized antenna theory to quantized electromagnetic fields and demonstrated the first free-space interface for quantum information.

-<b>Previously</b>: I received my Bachelor of Science degree in Electrical Engineering at Georgia Institute of Technology, where I worked with Professors Hua Wang, Morris Cohen, Gregory Durgin and Lukas Graber.
+<b>Previously</b>: I received my Master of Science degree in Electrical Engineering from Caltech and Bachelor of Science degree in Electrical Engineering from <a href=https://ece.gatech.edu/news/2023/12/gurses-receives-tau-beta-pi-fellowship>Georgia Tech</a>.
 I was an awardee of the R. David Middlebrook Fellowship, Tau Beta Pi Fellowship, IEEE MTT-S Undergraduate/Pre-Graduate Scholarship, European Union Contest for Young Scientists CERN Special Donated Prize and First Prize in Physics in the Turkish National Secondary School Research Contest.